brianpetro/jsbrains/smart-collections/README.md

 }
 ```

-This component-based rendering pattern allows for a clean separation of concerns between data management and presentation, making it easier to customize the display of your collection data.
+By default, these rendering methods use a component pattern that can be replaced or overridden with custom logic as needed.

-## about
+## About

-Smart Collections was built for the [Smart Connections](https://smartconnections.app) Obsidian plugin and [Smart Predictions Framework](https://wfhbrian.com/).
+Smart Collections was built for the [Smart Connections](https://smartconnections.app) Obsidian plugin.
+It provides a versatile and extensible foundation for managing data in JavaScript applications.